SNagaAbhilash/cloud-engineer-test.web.app/README.md

 3.INSTALL JAVA,MAVEN AND GIT in your AWS EC2 INSTANCE:
 -------------------------------------------------------------------------------------------------------------------------------
+a.install java by giving:-

-a.sudo yum -y install java-11* (supports java based applications)
+          sudo yum -y install java-11*

+to check java version:

+          java --version

-b.sudo yum -y install maven  (to build the java based applications we need pom.xml file which is present in java based applications only acts as meta data and by builiding the applications it provides artifacts WAR(deployment purpose,JAR(testing purpose) file)
+b.install maven (to build the java based applications we need pom.xml file which is present in java based applications only acts as meta data and by builiding the applications it provides artifacts WAR(deployment purpose,JAR(testing purpose) file):-

+         sudo yum -y install maven

 to check maven version:

            mvn -v

-c.sudo yum - y install git (to clone pre -existing application:
+c.sudo yum - y install git (to clone pre -existing application or to use git based commands in the instance):

          "git clone https://github.com/username/yourrepository.git")